MithiDocs

 Purpose

-The Deep Store is designed for long-term, cost-optimized retention of rarely accessed data.
+The Deep Store is used for long-term retention of data that is rarely accessed but must be preserved.

 It is the lowest-cost storage tier in Vaultastic.